thoth-tech/handbook/docs/company/reports/t2-2022/company-operation-report.md

 state of company documentation, company policies around transition and people operation.
 In meeting this aim, the team will:

-- Review the current state of documentation across the company (including company handbook)
+- Update company onboarding, operational processes in the handbook
 - Identify gaps or areas of improvement
 - Create new documentation, including templates, in order to address these areas
 - Continue to think critically about the documentation needs of the company and create additional documentation to accommodate such needs
 - Work to the best of our abilities to create meaningful and high quality documentation

+### Project Mid-Trimester Progress
+- Reviewed the current state of company handbook
+- T2 Project and Team updated
+- Each team has access to update their interim reports for each project
+- On boarding is getting updated [Here](https://github.com/thoth-tech/handbook/blob/updateonboarding/docs/peopleops/onboarding/onboarding-process.md)
+- Getting started guide is updated and merged [Here](https://github.com/thoth-tech/handbook/pull/99)

 #### Deliverables

 Short-term:

+- Establish Operational rules and regulations
 - Various documentation to supplement current documents in order to better meet company needs
 - Reviewed and improved documentation and handbook to better the state of documentation across the whole company